 Each team should consist of a minimum of two and a maximum of seven students.
 In addition, each team requires an adult sponsor (the “Designated Contact”) to complete the registration and to accompany the teams to the events.
 We suggest a minimum of two adults support each team.
 There is no limit on the amount of entries per school, college or club.

 All entries in the first round must be submitted by midnight, Monday 16 March 2020.
 By this time, each participating team must have completed and submitted the registration form and all eligible teams must have invented something that utilises the Raspberry Pi in accordance with the Competition Rules.
 Your entry must include proof of working in a format of your choice, a brief summary of the project (500 words maximum) and a comprehensive build guide showing others how you produced your Raspberry Pi project including what you produced.
 This must include: A bill of any software modules and additional hardware, publicly hosted source code for software, instructions and a video presentation up to five minutes long hosted on a video sharing website (eg YouTube).
-The competition awards day is expected to be held in April 2020.
+The competition awards day has been confirmed for Wednesday 6 May 2020.
 The date and location of the final will be notified in writing to the teams that are selected to take part.

 The Designated Contact must complete the application form.
 The Designated Contact should have the approval of the Head who must consent in loco parentis.
 Parental consent forms will be required in the event that the team is shortlisted for the final.